SAP/k8s-resource-validator/docs/DETAILS.md

 * Deploy the above Kubernetes resources to a cluster (you can deploy them directly, or use [`Helm`](https://helm.sh/), [`Kustomize`](https://kustomize.io/) or similar tools to help you with this).

 ### Running Out-of-Cluster
-By default, the `k8s-resource-validator` assumes it is running inside a Kubernetes cluster.
+By default, the Kubernetes Resource Validator assumes it is running inside a Kubernetes cluster.

-However, if you wish to run the `k8s-resource-validator` from a CI environment, for development purposes, or for any other reason from outside the cluster, follow these steps:
+However, if you wish to run the Kubernetes Resource Validator from a CI environment, for development purposes, or for any other reason from outside the cluster, follow these steps:
 * Set the value of the `KUBECONFIG` environment variable to point to the location of your cluster's `kubeconfig` file.

-  If the above fails, the k8s-resource-validator will attempt to connect to a cluster based on the `config` file in your homedir's `.kube` directory.
+  If the above fails, the Kubernetes Resource Validator will attempt to connect to a cluster based on the `config` file in your homedir's `.kube` directory.
 * Set the value of the `CONFIG_DIR` environment variable to point to the location where your configuration files reside (`config.yaml`, `allowlist.yaml`, `readinesslist.yaml`, etc.)

 Place the `allowlist.yaml` and `readinesslist.yaml` files in some directory (e.g. `/home/config`) and run the validator application with environment variable `CONFIG_DIR` set to that directory: